 Why are so many businesses bad at marketing?
 Seriously, look around you for a second.
 Look at the cluttered websites, tacky television commercials and spammy banner ads.
 Businesses can’t be wasting money on this, right?
 It’s just a big joke.
 It has to be.

 Here’s the truth.
 Most businesses have no idea how to market.
 Companies treat marketing like a game of pin the tail on the donkey.
 That’s not how marketing works, though.
 That’s how money is wasted, brands are tarnished and customers are lost.
 Bad marketing is bad business.

 How does your business make marketing decisions?
-Do you have a creative team with writers, designers and developers?
-Do you employee an outside agency?
+Do you have a creative team of writers, designers and developers?
+Do you employ an outside agency?
 Do you have a marketing committee that includes executives and other members of leadership?
 Who leads the strategy?
 Who handles the work?
 How are ideas pitched and approved?

 The problem of marketing experts.

 Marketing is an ambiguous term.
 Marketing is the management process through which goods and services move from concept to the customer.
 And for all of us that have ever taken a marketing class, it’s the four P’s – product, price, place and promotion.
 Consider all of the business disciplines that marketing encompasses: finance, advertising, branding, research, sales, communications, administration, economics, customer relations, etc. With this many cooks in the kitchen, it’s no wonder that marketing is often messy business.

 Marketing impacts nearly every area of your business, but that doesn’t mean every area of your business should impact marketing.
 Good marketing has specific and measurable goals.
 It’s focused, purposeful and strategic.
 When your business’s marketing team includes too many voices, the vision becomes diluted and the strategy suffers.